losizm/grapple/README.md

 ### Usual Suspects
 To model standard JSON values, the library includes a list of classes with familiar names: `JsonObject`, `JsonArray`, `JsonString`, `JsonNumber`, `JsonBoolean`, and `JsonNull`.
-When using implicit conversions, you're not required to deal with these classes directly.
+However, when using implicit conversions, you're not required to deal with these classes directly.

 ### Reading and Writing
 Reading and writing are powered by `JsonInput` and `JsonOutput`.
 They convert